pydata/pydata-sphinx-theme/docs/community/design-system.md

 - **Foundation Colors**: Black and white base colors used for backgrounds and surfaces (for example, cards, containers, modals) in light and dark modes.

+Color variables are also documented in the [](../user_guide/styling.rst) section of the User Guide.

 ### Semantic Colors

 Semantic colors, colors named for what they represent and how they are used,